MillionConcepts/m3-conversion/readme.md

 This repository contains software and ancillary materials used to translate and modernize imaging data and metadata from the Chandrayaan-1 Moon Mineralogy Mapper ("M3").
-This conversion effort specifically the PDS3 data sets CH1-ORB-L-M3-2-L0-RAW-V1.0, CH1-ORB-L-M3-4-L1B-RADIANCE-V3.0, and CH1-ORB-L-M3-4-L2-REFLECTANCE-V1.0, all currently held by the Planetary Data System (PDS) Imaging Node (IMG).
+This conversion effort specifically includes the PDS3 data sets CH1-ORB-L-M3-2-L0-RAW-V1.0, CH1-ORB-L-M3-4-L1B-RADIANCE-V3.0, and CH1-ORB-L-M3-4-L2-REFLECTANCE-V1.0, all currently held by the Planetary Data System (PDS) Imaging Node (IMG).
 This software was used to organize the